Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-implicit.md

 }
 ```

 Here we see that both methods fetch some data from some unknown `GetData` method, and then output the contents to the `Console`.
 As per the readability section above, it is clear in the `Explicit` code that `data` is of type `List<string>`.
-However, this leads to the assumption that `GetData` returns `List<string>` which may not be the case, which leads us to our first point.
+However, this leads to the assumption that `GetData` returns `List<string>` which may not be the case, leading us to our first point.

 #### Casting